pepdiz/mstrdup/README.md

 * DEPLOY_HIST_PATH
 * PATH_PROJECTDUPLICATE

 PWD1 and PWD2 are required to be set or the program refuses to run.
-All the other properties are optional and will use default values.
+All the other properties are optional and will use default values, but you should change PATH_PROJECTDUPLICATE to fit your environment.